 The Hopkins team concluded that kratom has a “lower rate of harm” than prescription opioids for treating pain, anxiety, depression, and addiction.
 The researchers also noted that kratom products are unregulated and non-standardized and that “sparse” reports linked their use to hallucinations, seizures and liver damage when combined with alcohol or other drugs.

-A bit of background on this subject: in September 2016 the U.S. Drug Enforcement Administration (DEA) put on hold its proposed ban on the use of kratom and the decision to place it in Schedule 1 of the Controlled Substances Act, which includes heroin, ecstasy and LSD.
-This highly unusual postponement came in response to pressure from U.S. congressmen and senators, members of the public and representatives of the scientific community.
-The key issue was the effect a ban would have on ongoing research into whether kratom’s properties can yield more effective – and less addictive – painkillers than morphine, Oxycontin and other opioids.
-Research is ongoing at Columbia University and Memorial Sloan-Kettering Cancer Center and elsewhere.
-The scientific evidence to date suggests that compounds in kratom are potent painkillers with less addictive potential than opioids.
-There are currently no FDA-approved therapeutic uses of kratom.
+In September 2016 the U.S. Drug Enforcement Administration (DEA) put on hold a proposed ban on kratom use that would have placed it in Schedule 1 of the Controlled Substances Act (which includes heroin, ecstasy and LSD).
+The postponement was a response to pressure from Congress, members of the public and representatives of the scientific community.
+The key issue was whether the ban would inhibit ongoing research into whether kratom’s properties can lead to development of more effective – and less addictive – painkillers than morphine, Oxycontin and other opioids.

-At this writing, no controlled clinical trials have been published on the safety and efficacy of kratom in humans for pain control or opioid withdrawal.
-And because there’s no doubt that some kratom products are adulterated – in some cases with toxic drugs – it is impossible to say for sure whether supplements containing kratom are safe.
+No controlled clinical trials have been published on the safety and efficacy of kratom in humans for pain control or opioid withdrawal.
+And because there’s no doubt that some kratom products are adulterated – possibly with toxic drugs – it is impossible to know whether supplements containing kratom, or claiming to contain it, are safe.